moonbeam-foundation/moonbeam/docs/git-branches-conventions.md

 4. Request an emergency one or more reviews of this PR.
 5. Merge this PR.
 6. Create a hotfix tag `v2.3.1` on the `hotfix-v2.3` branch.
 7. If relevant, create an issue to backport this hotfix into master.
+This backport should then be integrated into master via a development branch, as if it were a "classic" contribution.

 ### Non-first hotfix